 If you’ve had enough of the gardens pop into the cafe for a cup of tea or park yourself in one of these gardens and have a snooze… hehe… But we soldiered on to explore the rest of the park.

-Behind this wall, is the stage to the open air Holland Park Theatre which plays Opera performances over the summer months.
+Behind this wall, is the stage of the open-air Holland Park Theatre which plays Opera performances over the summer months.
 This is also the ruins of Holland House which sadly was bombed during World War II.

 A booked dinner for us at the Belvedere Restaurant, which is also inside the park and the food was amazing!!
 But I will save this for the next post. 🙂